Enki: The Babyloniaca

-Ea was assimilated with Kronos in the writings of the Hellenistic Babylonian writer Berossos.
+Ea was assimilated with Kronos in the writings of Berossos.
 Berossos transmitted a variant of the Mesopotamian story of the flood in his Babyloniaca, a work meant to present the history of the Babylonians to the Greeks.
 His original work is lost, but it is known from quotes of Alexander Polyhistor and Abydenus, themselves quoted by Eusebius.
 There Kronos warns Xisuthros (the hellenized form of the sumerian Ziusudra) about the incoming flood, appearing to him in a dream in the version quoted by Polyhistor.
 He instructs him to build a boat, stuff it with provisions and animals, and take his family and kin with him.
 He tells him the exact month in which the flood will come, and also instructs him to bury all writings in Sippar, two details which are not present in the older cuneiform sources.